 Blockages caused by an infection will usually disappear when the infection passes.
 But our specialists can also remove blockages using microsuction.
 This is a short, gentle and safe treatment that we do here at the clinic.

 In many cases hearing aids can be very helpful for managing your hearing loss.
-These devices they have improved enormously over the last few years.
+These devices have improved enormously over the last few years.
 Some of the latest designs can only be seen by looking directly into the ear and are comfortable and safe to wear.
 If our ear, nose and throat specialists feel that you will benefit from a hearing aid they will advise you on the best type for you.

 If the cause of your hearing loss is not clear, then we can carry out a routine hearing test.